hyosung11/Launch-School/Courses/journal.md

 11:31 Doing my warmup and a two practice problems and I feel pretty comfortable, if not a little tired right now.

 12:00 Good practice session.
 It still takes me 20 minutes to solve Typoglycemia Generator but I can do it friction-free now.

+15:19 I feel tired even afer I took a short nap after watching the end of Everton vs Man City.

+16:17 I still struggle a little with using objects and a problem where I have to iterate two separate times through the same string.